dervishe-/conky-themes/README.md

 ```
 I made the background image with inkscape and the svg is also available in the directory.

-The font used is `Vipnagorgialla` from laravel fonts which license is in the directory.
+The font used is `Vipnagorgialla` from Larabie Fonts which license is in the directory.